xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 [component]: @ref keymap-components-table

-@warning Absolute paths and `%`-expansion are supported by libxkbcommon but not by the legacy X11 tools.
+@warning Absolute paths and `%`-expansion are supported by xkbcommon but not by the legacy X11 tools.

 The `include` keyword uses the *default* [merge mode].
 The following keywords